L-E-G/instruction-set-architecture/DESIGN.md

 transfer data.

 - Source: 12-bit address in sprite library memory marking the start of a sprite
-- Destination: 16-bit address in secondary frame buffer memory to start copying sprite to
+- Destination: 16-bit address in frame buffer memory to start copying sprite to
 - Width: 7-bit width of sprite
 - Height: 7-bit width of sprite